 All is not always safe in Alexandria, VA.
 Small, eight-legged creatures are invading homes across the area, frightening people where they eat, sleep, and play.
-Connor’s Pest Control has the scoop on the most common species to look out for and how our professionals can prevent an infestation.
+Ehrlich Pest Control, formerly Connor’s has the scoop on the most common species to look out for and how our professionals can prevent an infestation.

 5 Common Spiders in Virginia

 This species has long legs and hangs upside down from the ceiling in bathrooms, attics, cellars, and other rooms.
 It’s a fragile spider that doesn’t pose much of a risk to people or pets.
 However, it breeds continuously and will turn into a massive infestation within a few months.

 Fittingly, the brown recluse spider is brown in color and has a dark, violin-shaped mark on its head leading down its back.
 It’s a venomous spider that produces a painful bite, leading to a necrotic ulcer that can spread if not treated right away.
 Although it tends to stay hidden outdoors under rocks, it will venture indoors and hide in shoes and other concealed spaces.

 Wolf spiders can grow to be over an inch in length and are a dark color with hairs covering the body.
 It’s a predatory spider and hunts at night – though it will sometimes come out during the day.
 It rarely bites humans unless it’s mishandled and can be found in cracks around baseboards, closet doors, and attics.